 - It was determined this custom model would be more expensive in order of magnitude compared to the N72-60.
-Based on more material required (steel, walls, a larger roof), this model would be more expensive to construct, possibly as expensive as the box hangar alternative. - This is a custom design.
-During analysis, some hangar manufacturers were not willing to offer cost estimates on this custom hangar.
-If TTAD were to act on moving ahead with the custom hangar, it may be difficult to find manufacturers willing to design and construct the desired building.
+Based on more material required (steel, walls, a larger roof), this model would be more expensive to construct, possibly as expensive as the box hangar alternative. - Some hangar manufacturers were not willing to offer cost estimates on this custom hangar.
+If TTAD were to act on moving ahead with the custom hangar, it may be difficult to find manufacturers.
 Most manufacturers recommended box hangars over this custom model. - When constructed, this custom hangar structure with 12 units will have a larger building footprint than the N72-60 model footprint with 12 units.